Agloe, New York: In popular culture

 Agloe is featured in the 2008 novel Paper Towns by John Green and its 2015 film adaptation.
 During the film and in the novel, one of the main characters, Margo, runs away from home, leaving personal clues to her friend and neighbor Quentin of where she has gone.
 He then discovers she is hiding in one of the US's most famous "paper towns": Agloe, New York.
 The book's name is based on the various ways that Quentin interprets the phrase "paper towns".

-Agloe is also featured prominently in the 2022 novel The Cartographers by Peng Shepherd.
+Agloe is also featured in the 2022 novel The Cartographers by Peng Shepherd.
+In the novel, the protagonist Nell Young investigates the death of her estranged father, a renowned cartographer, and uncovers a mysterious gas station map that contains the fictional town.
+The story reimagines Agloe as a place that can manifest in reality under the condition of a visitor possessing the map with Agloe included, and its existence becomes key to the novel’s plot.